smcgdub/hacker-news-homework-project-none-react/README.md

 ![Image of action buttons](./assets/images/action-buttons.png)

 There are 3x action buttons for the user to interact with.
+Each action button has a vanilla JavaScript function that will trigger when the user performs an `onclick="functionName()"` action.

 1. Read Latest News
 When the user clicks on this button it will call the function `getNewPosts()` This will activate the api feed and generate all of the latest news stories for the user to scroll through and interact with